LeeBowieIBM/openshift-workshops/workshop1-intro/README.md

 # Some OCP lingo
  Projects

  Apps

  Topology

-# Install a db
+# Install a Database app for Wordpress
 ```
  oc new-app mariadb-ephemeral
 ```

-# Create a wordpress db
+# Create a Wordpress db for Wordpress
 Go into the terminal for the mariadb pod
 ```
 mysql -u root